TomasMiloCA/TomasMiloCA/README.md

-- 👋 Hi, I’m Tomas Milo, PhD candidate at McGill University.
+- 👋 Hi, I’m Tomas Milo, a PhD candidate at McGill University.
 Prior to beggining my doctoral studies, I was a professional accountant (CPA).
 - 👀 I’m interested in democratizing financial information.
 I use Python and Machine Learning to make sense of accounting data.
 - 🌱 I’m currently researching how analysts and stakeholders use XBRL.
 - 💞️ I’m looking to collaborate on topics related to accounting and finance, as well as programming in general.